sandbox-bio/sandbox.bio/src/content/awk-intro/steps/Step1.md

 <Execute command={`awk '{ print $2, $3 }' orders.tsv | head`} />

 Note, however, that when you compare the output of the command above to <Execute command="head orders.tsv" inline />, it seems the `item_name` column is truncated!
-This is because by default, `awk` treats tabs and spaces both as column delimiters, so we have to explicitely tell it we have tab-separated data:
+This is because by default, `awk` treats tabs and spaces both as column delimiters, so we have to explicitly tell it we have tab-separated data:

 <Execute command={`awk -F "\\t" '{ print $2, $3 }' orders.tsv | head`} />

 <Alert>
-	Remember to explicitely tell `awk` what your delimiters are!
+	Remember to explicitly tell `awk` what your delimiters are!
 </Alert>